-There are some people who never need to read the menu at their favorite Italian restaurant because they always know what to order: chicken parmigiana.
+There are some people who never need to read the menu at their favorite Italian restaurant because they always know what to order — chicken parmigiana.
 Fun fact: This classic dish was actually created in the United States, not Italy.
-Immigrants took the prep method of eggplant parmigiana and adapted it for chicken.
-The technique is the same, though: add breading to thin slices, fry, and serve with tomato sauce and melted cheese.
+Immigrants took the prep method of eggplant parmigiana and adapted it for chicken, though the technique is essentially the same.
+Add breading to thin slices, fry, and serve with tomato sauce, melted mozzarella, and Parmesan.
 It’s a crunchy, saucy, and cheesy delight, all cooked up in one skillet.

 The recipe comes together easily, especially if you set out all of your ingredients in advance, so you can move from egg-dip to breadcrumbs to the frying pan as quickly as possible.
 Use your own homemade spaghetti sauce or feel free to sub in your favorite jarred version.